PANOMIR IVANOV TZENOV

 1987 – 1989: head of the “Silkworm breeding and egg production enterprise”, Vratza, under the SES – Vratza.

-1989 – present: Researcher and Associate professor in SES - Vratza
+1989 – present: Researcher and Professor in SES - Vratza

 1994 – 2003 – Director of SES - Vratza